PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 Some are more advanced users and push the boundaries out and extend PySimpleGUI using their own extensions.

-Others, like IT people and hackers are busily cranking out GUI program after GUI program, and creating tools that others can use.
-Finally there's an easy way to throw a GUI onto your program and give it to someone.
+Others, like IT people and hackers, are busily cranking out GUI program after GUI program, and creating tools that others can use.
+Finally, there's an easy way to throw a GUI onto your program and give it to someone.
 It's a pretty big leap in capability for some people.
 It's GREAT to hear these successes.
 It's motivating for everyone in the end.
 Your success can easily motivate the next person to give it a try and also potentially be successful.

-Usually there's a one to one mapping of a PySimpleGUI Element to a GUI Widget.
+Usually, there's a one to one mapping of a PySimpleGUI Element to a GUI Widget.
 A "Text Element" in PySimpleGUI == "Label Widget" in tkinter.
 What remains constant for you across all PySimpleGUI platforms is that no matter what the underlying GUI framework calls the thing that places text in your window, you'll always use the PySimpleGUI Text Element to access it.

 ### The final bit of magic is in how Elements are created and changed.